AmberELEC/website/docs/System-Naomi.md

 Naomi uses MAME roms.
 Currently, we recommend that you use roms compatible with the MAME .0235 romset.
 Please note that many Naomi ROMs require a `.chd` disk file in addition to the `.zip` file that holds the ROM data.
 These are also MAME compatible files, and should be specified by the MAME XML Dat file for the romset.

 Please see the [Arcade](Arcade) page for more information on creating romsets.

+- [Naomi XML Dat](resources/dats/naomi.xml) - A dat file for use in clrmamepro, romcenter, or another rom compiler